OpenLinkSoftware/Personal-Assistant/README.md

-# Personal-Assistant
+# Personal-Assistant Client

-OpenLink Personal Assistant (OpenAI Chat client)
+This project comprises the client parts of OpenLink Personal Assistant (a Single-Page Application based OpenAI Chat client).

 ## Installation